hackerb9/vt340test/mediacopy/README.md

 * Before sending the sixel data, the VT340 sends ST (`Esc \`).
   However, ImageMagick gets confused by sixel images that start with the String Terminator (it thinks they have only one pixel).
+  [Todo: I should report this bug to ImageMagick.]

 * VT340 defaults to printing in "mono".
 Must set to "color" using the DECGPCM (`Esc [?44h`) escape sequence.